CRIStAL-SPEED/hackathon-09-2021/README.md

 ## Description

-CRIStAL research center hosts the SPEED project hackathon on September 2021 Website of SPEED project: https://www.smartportsecosystem.com/
+CRIStAL research center, University of Lille, hosts the SPEED project hackathon on September 2021 Website of SPEED project: https://www.smartportsecosystem.com/

+## Rules

+Each team must:
+- choose a name for the team and select at least one challenge to solve
+- present the proposed technology in a 20 minutes pitch on the second day
+- release the data and codes on github under a free license like MIT or BSD

+The evaluation criteria will be based on the innovative characteristics of the solution, the relevance of the technology regarding the ease of industrialization and the performance of the algorithms.
+Finally, the disruptive part (database enrichment, new AI frameworks, extension of source codes given as example,...) of the technology and of the pitch will be evaluated too.

 ## Proposed challenges